 Fax: (904) 829-8963

-At this historic lighthouse, visitors can find out what it would be like to be a lighthouse keeper as you climb 219 steps to the top of this tower.
-Not only do you see the working light, but you will also have a breathtaking, panoramic view of the surrounding St. Augustine area and beaches.
-The tour of the tower, keeper's house and grounds are both guided and self-guided, however only the guided tours allow visitors a more in-depth, behind-the-scenes look.
-This 19th-century tower is one of only six lighthouses in Florida open to the public.
+At this historic lighthouse, visitors can find out what it's like to be a light keeper when they climb the 219 steps to the top.
+Not only do guests see the well-maintained, functioning light, they also have a breathtaking, panoramic view of the surrounding St. Augustine area and beaches.
+The tour of the tower, the keeper's house and grounds are both guided and self-guided, however only the guided tours allow visitors a more in-depth, behind-the-scenes look.
+This 19th-century tower is one of only six lighthouses in Florida that is still open to the public.
 In fact, there are only about 30 lighthouses that even remain in the Sunshine State.

 Bridge of Lions is a double leaf bascule bridge spanning across the Intercoastal Waterway in St. Augustine, Florida.
 A pair of Medici lions placed on two sides at the entrance is said to guard the bridge.
 The bridge was built in the year 1927.
 After the original bridge broke down several times, renovation was done and the bridge is currently in use.
 It has landscaped palm trees and a newly-built dock extending into the bay which is open for public visits.